HumanGenomeCenter/CNA/ACNE/README.md

     run_ACNE.pl
 are found at CNA-master/ACNE/

-b) Create a directory 'rawData' at CNA-master/ACNE and place input data to analyze.
+b) Create a directory 'rawData' at CNA-master/ACNE and place input data (*.CEL files) to analyze.

 c) Copy annotationData to CNA-master/ACNE/annotationData like the following data structure.